Richard’s Selected Correspondence

 If all it takes is to not respond to each and every e-mail each and any person addresses to me in order to qualify as being evasive (synonyms: elusive, slippery, shifty, cagey, hard to pin down, equivocal, ambiguous, vague) in answering a direct question then all I can do is tug my forelock and say ‘guilty as charged, milord’ as there are an untold number of e-mails I have not responded to.

-You asked what I thought of you still doing Vipassana Bhavana – aka ‘Insight Meditation’ – in the way Mr. S. N. Goenka made popular in the west (as in your ‘I still sit now’ phrasing), and whether I saw any conflict with that and actualism, plus what I thought of your proposal that it is accelerating the process of you trying your damnedest to be the body and every sensation that is a part of it.
+You asked what I thought of you still doing Vipassana Bhavana – aka ‘Insight Meditation’ – in the way Mr. Satya Goenka made popular in the west (as in your ‘I still sit now’ phrasing), and whether I saw any conflict with that and actualism, plus what I thought of your proposal that it is accelerating the process of you trying your damnedest to be the body and every sensation that is a part of it.

-• ‘Anicca, Dukkha, Anatta – Impermanence, suffering and Egolessness – are the three essential characteristics of things in the Teaching of the Buddha.
-If you know Anicca correctly, you will know Dukkha as its corollary and Anatta as ultimate truth.
+• ‘Anicca, Dukkha, Anatta – Impermanence, Suffering and Egolessness – are the three essential characteristics of things in the Teaching of the Buddha.
+If you know anicca correctly, you will know dukkha as its corollary and anattā as ultimate truth.
 It takes time to understand the three together.
 Impermanence (anicca) is, of course, the essential fact which must be first experienced and understood by practice.
-Mere book-knowledge of the Buddha-Dhamma will not be enough for the correct understanding of Anicca because the experiential aspect will be missing.
-It is only through experiential understanding of the nature of Anicca as an ever-changing process within you that you can understand Anicca in the way the Buddha would like you to understand it. (...)
-The real meaning of Anicca is that Impermanence or Decay is the inherent nature of everything that exists in the Universe – whether animate or inanimate.
-The Buddha taught His disciples that everything that exists at the material level is composed of ‘Kalapas’.
-Kalapas are material units very much smaller than atoms, which die out immediately after they come into being.
-Each kalapa is a mass formed of the eight basic constituents of matter, the solid, liquid, calorific and oscillatory, together with colour, smell, taste, and nutriment.
-The first four are called primary qualities, and are predominant in a kalapa.
+Mere book-knowledge of the Buddha-Dhamma will not be enough for the correct understanding of anicca because the experiential aspect will be missing.
+It is only through experiential understanding of the nature of anicca as an ever-changing process within you that you can understand anicca in the way the Buddha would like you to understand it. (... ...)
+The real meaning of anicca is that Impermanence or Decay is the inherent nature of everything that exists in the Universe – whether animate or inanimate.
+The Buddha taught His disciples that everything that exists at the material level is composed of ‘kalāpas’.
+Kalāpas are material units very much smaller than atoms, which die out immediately after they come into being.
+Each kalāpa is a mass formed of the eight basic constituents of matter, the solid, liquid, calorific and oscillatory, together with colour, smell, taste, and nutriment.
+The first four are called primary qualities, and are predominant in a kalāpa.
 The other four are subsidiaries, dependent upon and springing from the former.
-A kalapa is the minutest particle in the physical plane – still beyond the range of science today.
-It is only when the eight basic material constituents unite together that the kalapa is formed.
-In other words, the momentary collocation of these eight basic elements of behaviour makes a man just for that moment, which in Buddhism is known as a kalapa.
-The life-span of a kalapa is termed a moment, and a trillion such moments are said to elapse during the wink of a man’s eye.
-These kalapas are all in a state of perpetual change or flux.
-To a developed student in Vipassana Meditation they can be felt as a stream of energy’. (www.accesstoinsight.org/lib/bps/wheels/wheel231.html).
+A kalāpa is the minutest particle in the physical plane – still beyond the range of science today.
+It is only when the eight basic material constituents unite together that the kalāpa is formed.
+In other words, the momentary collocation of these eight basic elements of behaviour makes a man just for that moment, which in Buddhism is known as a kalāpa.
+The life-span of a kalāpa is termed a moment, and a trillion such moments are said to elapse during the wink of a man’s eye.
+These kalāpas are all in a state of perpetual change or flux.
+To a developed student in vipassanā meditation they can be felt as a stream of energy’.(U Ba Khin, The Essentials of Buddha Dhamma in Meditative Practice http://www.bps.lk/olib/wh/wh231-u.html).

-Thus where you say you can ‘really experience the sensations’ whilst still sitting now (doing insight meditation the way Mr. S. N. Goenka made popular in the west) then what you are experiencing – a stream of energy known as kalapas – is impermanence or decay, and its corollary, suffering itself ... neither of which has anything to do with who you really are as you who are trying your damnedest to be the body, and every sensation that is a part of it (aka the kalapas), are an illusion.
+Thus where you say you can ‘really experience the sensations’ whilst still sitting now (doing insight meditation the way Mr. Satya Goenka made popular in the west) then what you are experiencing – a stream of energy known as kalāpas – is impermanence or decay, and its corollary, suffering itself ... neither of which has anything to do with who you really are as you who are trying your damnedest to be the body, and every sensation that is a part of it (aka the kalāpas), are an illusion.

 And I say this, not only out of my own experience, but also because of what the very goal of Vipassana Bhavana makes crystal clear:

-• [Mr. Sayagyi Thray Sithu U Ba Khin]: ‘... we should understand that each action – whether by deed, word or thought – leaves behind an active force called ‘Sankhara’ (or ‘kamma’ in popular terminology), which goes to the credit or debit account of the individual, according to whether the action is good or bad.
-There is, therefore, an accumulation of Sankhara (or Kamma) with everyone, which functions as the supply-source of energy to sustain life, which is inevitably followed by suffering and death.
-It is by the development of the power inherent in the understanding of Anicca, Dukkha and Anatta, that one is able to rid oneself of the Sankhara accumulated in one’s own personal account.
-This process begins with the correct understanding of Anicca, while further accumulations of fresh actions and the reduction of the supply of energy to sustain life are taking place simultaneously, from moment to moment and from day to day.
-It is, therefore, a matter of a whole lifetime or more to get rid of all one’s Sankhara.
-He who has rid himself of all Sankhara comes to the end of suffering, for then no Sankhara remains to give the necessary energy to sustain him in any form of life. *On the termination of their lives the perfected saints, i.e., the Buddhas and arahants, pass into Parinibbana, reaching the end of suffering*.
-For us today who take to Vipassana Meditation, it would suffice if we can understand Anicca well enough to reach the first stage of an Ariya (a Noble person), that is, a Sotapanna or stream-enterer, who will not take more than Seven lives to come to the end of suffering’. [emphasis added]. (www.accesstoinsight.org/lib/bps/wheels/wheel231.html).
+[Mr. Ba Khin]: ‘... we should understand that each action – whether by deed, word or thought – leaves behind an active force called ‘saṅkhāra’ (or ‘kamma’ in popular terminology), which goes to the credit or debit account of the individual, according to whether the action is good or bad.
+There is, therefore, an accumulation of saṅkhāra (or Kamma) with everyone, which functions as the supply-source of energy to sustain life, which is inevitably followed by suffering and death.
+It is by the development of the power inherent in the understanding of anicca, dukkha and anattā, that one is able to rid oneself of the saṅkhāra accumulated in one’s own personal account.
+This process begins with the correct understanding of anicca, while further accumulations of fresh actions and the reduction of the supply of energy to sustain life are taking place simultaneously, from moment to moment and from day to day.
+It is, therefore, a matter of a whole lifetime or more to get rid of all one’s saṅkhāra.
+He who has rid himself of all saṅkhāra comes to the end of suffering, for then no saṅkhāra remains to give the necessary energy to sustain him in any form of life. *On the termination of their lives the perfected saints, i.e., the Buddhas and arahants, pass into parinibbāna, reaching the end of suffering*.
+For us today who take to vipassanā meditation, it would suffice if we can understand anicca well enough to reach the first stage of an Ariya (a Noble person), that is, a Sotāpanna or stream-enterer, who will not take more than seven lives to come to the end of suffering’. [emphasis added].
+(U Ba Khin, The Essentials of Buddha Dhamma in Meditative Practice http://www.bps.lk/olib/wh/wh231-u.html).

 As to how all this conflicts with actualism: both who you currently are (an illusion) and who you really are (a delusion) can never be the flesh and blood body ... both the thinker (the ego) and the feeler (being itself) are forever locked-out of actuality.